• Home

 This part of Italy has a warm climate year-round.
 You’ll want to make sure to have these on hand for your trip:

 • Bathing suits!
 If you overpack anything in your suitcase let it be this.
 Being that Italy is full of beautiful stretches of coastline you’ll always want to have bathing suits handy!
-I always find great suits at Summersalt, Cupshe, and Revolve.
+I always find great suits at Summersalt (use my code LETRAVELSTYLE15 for $15 off) and Hunza G

-• These Madewell Sandals are my favorite since they’re timeless and comfortable.
+• These Free People Sandals are my favorite since they’re timeless and comfortable.
 The perfect combo for an Italian vacation.
-Also, you could use a sturdy pair of flip-flops that you can wear walking through the towns since most of them are steep.
-These Olukai Sandals are my go-to and have lasted me years and are the most comfortable.
+Also, you could use a sturdy pair of flip-flops that you can wear while walking through the towns since most of them are steep.

 • Sunscreen: Being that you’ll mostly be outdoors, you’ll want to be prepared to protect that skin of yours.
 I’m obsessed with this sunscreen brush from SUPERGOOP.
 It’s the easiest way to re-apply throughout the day without messing up your makeup.

-• Shorts: Abercrombie has the best shorts for all sizes and shapes.
-These Levi Shorts are a classic.
-Also, check my favorite pairs that have lasted multiple seasons here.
+• Shorts: Madewell truly has the best quality shorts for all sizes and shapes.

-• Basics: I always find the best basics at either Free People & Abercrombie.
+• Basics: I always find the best basics at either Free People.
 It’s nice to have some neutral tees and tanks handy during your stay.

-• A large sun hat.
-Nothing screams the Amalfi Coast more than pairing an outfit with a large sun hat for the ultimate vacation look.
-Shop my favorite affordable straw hat here.
+• A sun hat.
+Nothing screams the Amalfi Coast more than pairing an outfit with a chic sun hat for the ultimate vacation look.

-It’s extremely hard to get around the Amalfi Coast.
+I’m not going to sugar coat it.
+It’s extremely challenging to get around the Amalfi Coast.
 For the best option, I would hire a private driver for the day.
-It will cost you upwards of $200 but believe me it’s worth it.
+It will cost you upwards of $300 but believe me it’s worth it for logistical purposes and it will make the most of your day.
 For more affordable options I’ve outlined them all below for you.

 Rent a Car or a Vespa ($$$) — If you’re feeling adventurous and want to drive along the dramatic cliffs and windy roads then I highly suggest renting a car or a Vespa.
 Mostly, the roads are skinny two-lane roads so be sure to keep an eye out for larger vehicles and the crazy Italian drivers.